MikeChristianson/MikeChristianson.github.io/_posts/2008-12-11-java-garbage-collection-logging.markdown

   _wpas_skip_2141747: '1'
   simplecatch-sidebarlayout: ''
 ---
-<p style="border: thin dashed;"><em>This article is four years old!
+<p class="notice"><em>This article is four years old!
 The world of Java garbage collection has changed a bit.
 Please keep that in mind when reading.
 You may also wish to watch a talk on <a href="http://www.infoq.com/presentations/Visualizing-Java-GC">garbage collection by Ben Evans</a></em> at DevNexus 2013.</p>

 Java's built-in garbage collection logging provides a quick, easy, and <em>free</em> way to profile or troubleshoot your Java application.&nbsp; It can help you understand your application in terms of:
 <ul>